 As a small business enterprise, you need to understand the problems that your staff faces in their day-to-day activities.
-It is important that you understand their needs and train them in problem solving and provide them with on-the-job training.
+It is important that you understand their needs and train them in problem-solving and provide them with on-the-job training.
 This will boost your employer-employee relations and be an added advantage to their skills development.

-- Spot the problem: Compile your list of problems and consider whether your team members could come up with solutions to address them.
+Compile your list of problems and consider whether your team members could come up with solutions to address them.
 Check if your team has problem-solving capabilities.
 Ask yourself these questions.
 Are they empowered to take action?
 Is employee morale low or high?
 If you experience problems with employee motivation, lack of accountability and inconsistent job performance this is evidence that your staff may not be empowered.

 Leadership should be participative and relationship-oriented.
 Employee feedback and productive dialogues are valued.
 With employee training, staff members should be accustomed to making decisions and interacting with their clients in the best interests of the company.

 Some employees would want to be empowered to problem-solve.
 They are comfortable with managers delegating tasks.
 These employees are valuable but should not be in key positions.
 Assess if the employees can work individually and solicit employee feedback regarding their desire and willingness to participate in career development and contribute more to the practice.

 This will enable team members to understand their expectations and completion of job duties.
-Employee training will help them understand the practice’s mission, core values and goals.
+Employee training will help them understand the practice’s mission, core values, and goals.
 This ensures employees make sound decisions, excellent client service and sound business principles regarding profitability.

-- Mentor and evaluate options: Let your employees learn from their mistakes.
+Let your employees learn from their mistakes.
 As a mentor, you should teach your employees to evaluate options carefully.
 They can be educated through case studies and by interviewing experts.
 Their skills can only grow if they get constructive feedback regarding their decision-making and problem-solving abilities.
 This way, they can learn from their mistakes.

 The training process is one that is on-going and though the results might appear to be slow, your efforts will not go unrewarded.
-Your employees will gain an insight into working on problems through the employee training that they have learnt through case studies and simulated scenarios.
-Your efforts can now be spent on building your business and enjoying a greater financial success.
+Your employees will gain an insight into working on problems through the employee training that they have learned through case studies and simulated scenarios.
+Your efforts can now be spent on building your business and enjoying greater financial success.